EnglishEnglish

 It was worth the extra day.

 The panel worked.
-Then I added a VFD-driven motor and some electronic loads on the same distribution branch.
+Then a VFD-driven motor and some electronic loads went onto the same distribution branch.

 Symptoms appeared slowly: